endjin/zero-trust-partner-admin-link/README.md

 This repository provides an approach for configuring Partner Admin Link in a Zero Trust way, that enables the customer to have protected subscriptions, but also allows the partner to prove that their workloads are running in those Zero Trust environments.

+## Instructions for The Partner

+In a PowerShell Command Prompt:

+`Import-Module .\ZeroTrust.PAL.psd1 -force`

+Then run:

+`New-ZeroTrustPartnerAdminLinkPartnerIdentity -PartnerName <YOUR COMPANY NAME> -AppNamePrefix "Microsoft-Partner-Admin-Link-Identity"`

+This will output a guid, which you need to provide to your customer, so they can use it as the `PartnerIdentityAppId` parameter to the `Set-ZeroTrustPartnerAdminLink` Cmdlet, along with your MPN Id

+## Instructions for The Customer

+In a PowerShell Command Prompt:

+`Import-Module .\ZeroTrust.PAL.psd1 -force`

+Then run:

+`Export-CustomerSubscriptionsAsCsvForPartnerAdminLink -Path .\customer-subs.csv`

+Open the `customer-subs.csv` remove any subscriptions that you do not want to assign PAL to for The Partner, and then save the file.

+Then run:

+`Set-ZeroTrustPartnerAdminLink -PartnerName Contoso -MpnId <PROVIDED BY THE PARTNER> -PartnerIdentityAppId <PARTNERIDENTITYAPPID PROVIDED BY THE PARTNER> -SubscriptionsCsv .\customer-subs.csv`

+When prompted, you will need to authenticate.

 ## Licenses

 [![GitHub license](https://img.shields.io/badge/License-Apache%202-blue.svg)](https://github.com/endjin/zero-trust-partner-admin-link/blob/main/LICENSE)